webtechnick/CakePHP-Facebook-Plugin/readme.markdown

 <http://projects.webtechnick.com/docs/facebook/default/FacebookHelper.html>

 ## CakePHP Auth + Facebook.Connect
 Facebook.Connect will play nice with a variety of Authentication systesm.
 It has seamless integration with CakePHP AuthComponent.

+	var $components = array('Auth', 'Facebook.Connect');

 To integrate with CakePHP Auth, you'll need to alter your users table (or whatever table your Auth component uses) and add a new field -> `facebook_id`.

 	ALTER TABLE `users` ADD `facebook_id` BIGINT(20) UNSIGNED NOT NULL